OctopusDeploy/push-build-information-action/README.md

 ## Examples

-Incorporate the following actions in your workflow to push a package to Octopus Deploy using an API key, a target instance (i.e. `server`), and a project:
+Incorporate the following actions in your workflow to push build information to Octopus Deploy using an API key, a target instance (i.e. `server`), and a package:

 ```yml
 env: